 “Nuages” is based on a classical piece by the same name, composed by Claude Debussy.
 Look up that piece and see if you can hear the similarities.
 Here is a recording of Django:

 If it’s too difficult to play the chords and melody at the same time, just play the melody.
 You can do this by only playing the highest note in each chord cluster.
 Here is a close up version with a simplified melody:

 As you begin to learn beginner jazz guitar, don’t worry about the improvisations and embellishments (the fast, fancy stuff).
 Start by making sure you understand every chord in the song, then move on to the melody.

 Try learning one of these songs with a friend so you can both practice trading lead and rhythm.

 Want to hear some advanced jazz?
 Check out this video by Snarky Puppy!
 There’s a cool guitar riff at about a minute in:

-Once you learn some of these beginner jazz guitar songs, you’ll be ready for more advanced playing.
-Even better, you’ll be better equipped to write your own jazz song!
+Once you learn some of these easy jazz guitar songs, you’ll be ready for more advanced playing.
+Even better, you’ll be better equipped to write your own jazz song.
 Have fun with your playing and make sure to practice every single day!

 Photo by Oliver